yxleong/NTUST-assignments/OOP/DungeonPractice11_Inheritance/README.md

     - Twice detect

 ## How to Play
 To use the program, simply run it and the creatures will be displayed on the dungeon.
 Observe the creatures and their positions within the dungeon.
-Press W, A, S, or D to move Hero to interact with the creatures.
+Press `W`, `A`, `S`, or `D` to move Hero to interact with the creatures.